Introduction to LangGraph and Stateful Workflows

 Invoking the Graph

-To run the workflow, pass an initial state dictionary containing the required input_text key to the .invoke() method.
-LangGraph will automatically manage the shared state and pass it along the edges to each node.
+To run the workflow, pass an initial state dictionary with the required input_text key to the .invoke() method.
+LangGraph then manages the shared state and passes it along the edges to each node.

 PYTHON